-Side note, I wish I knew about this herb on my trip to Argentina last year, I would have stocked up.
+Side note, I wish I knew about this herb on my trip to Argentina a few years ago year, I would have stocked up.

 The most therapeutic part of Pau D’Arco is the inner bark.
 Pau D’Arco is known for it’s anti-fungal, anti-microbal and anti-cancer benefits.
 It also has a laundry list of ailments that proponents have credited Pau D’Arco for alleviating.
 I’ve had my own experience with Pau D’Arco and I can say this…it will always have a spot on my shelf.